 A Treasury spokesperson said: "Under the new rules, if you buy a main residence (either your first property or a replacement for a previous main residence) worth £250,000 and an annex capable of separate sale worth £50,000 in a single transaction, Stamp Duty at the standard rates will be charged on the total value of £300,000.

-Anyone who has already paid the extra surcharge in this circumstance will have it refunded.
+Anyone who has already paid the extra surcharge in this circumstance can apply to have it refunded.

 What if I need to buy another main residence before I can sell my last one?

-If you buy a new main residence (Home A) but are either unable to sell your previous one (Home B) or you just choose to keep it and rent it out, you will have to pay the 3% Stamp Duty surcharge initially.
-However, so long as you sell Home A within 36 months of completing on the purchase of Home B, HMRC will make a full refund.
+If you buy a new main residence (Home A) but are either unable to sell your previous main residence (Home B) or you just choose to keep it and rent it out, you will have to pay the 3% Stamp Duty surcharge initially.
+However, so long as you sell Home B within 36 months of completing on the purchase of Home A, HMRC will make a full refund.

 What if I sell my main residence but I'm not able to buy another one straight away?